5roop/task4/README.md

 ![](images/14_metrics_twitter.png)

 This time the repeated experiments proved to be far uglier, less self-consistant and far less continuous as the previous batch.
 But we clearly see there is some optimal value somewhere between 1e2 and 1e3 features per language pair.
+The experiments will be repeated in the future.

 # Addendum 2022-01-04T09:04:04
 I rewrote the code for optimization on SVC.
 Even with only 10 features per language pair the SVC training takes a long time, and if the results won't be significantly better I suggest we stick with NB.
-As of right now the training for mere 10 features per language is at ~~11~~ ~~30~~ 66 minutes.
+As of right now the training for mere 10 features per language is at ~~11~~ ~~30~~ ~~66~~ ~~73~~  ~~129~~ 167 minutes.

 I researched a bit and found that the temporal complexity of SVC is  `O(n_samples^2 * n_features) `, meaning that in our case we do have a linear increase with the number of features, but the majority contribution will be due to the number of samples.

+I found another implementation, `sklearn.SVM.LinearSVC`, which supposedly scales better.
+It turns out to be true, the iteration for 10 top features per language pair halted after 2 minutes, as opposed to more than an hour for the vanilla SVC.
+It was raising some ConvergenceWarnings though, so we will have to check the results to see if they are sensible.

+After the first scan through `N` space was completed, I checked the preliminary results.
+They are lower than those achieved with Naive Bayes, but they do exhibit the same profile, with the metrics being highest around O(500) features.

+As far as time is concearned, the overhead due to count vectorizer initiation is now barely visible.
+The vast majority of time is dedicated to training.
+Prediction times are simmilar to Naive Bayes.

+The scan was repeated again in approximately the same range.
+The results are pretty self-consistant.